Demky/VariousLibrariesAndFrameworks/README.md

 :cyclone: *_ready to use_ stuffs*
 --

-Languages | files or folder name | What do ?
+ files or folder name | What do ? | Languages
 --------- | --------- | ---------
-Javascript, html, css | reCaptcha |  Google reCaptcha ready to use VueJS | passwordReveal | add an icons near a password input to let the user reveal his password before validation
+reCaptcha |  Google reCaptcha ready to use  | Javascript, html, css passwordReveal | add an icons near a password input to let the user reveal his password before validation  | Vue.JS

 *Libraries & Modules*
 --